life-itself/artearthtech.com/content/blog/2019-05-london-hub-residency.md

 <img src="/hubs/london/sitting-room-couch_hu271c426a86158d4fc85a3b4d17cee625_1137761_800x0_resize_box_2.png">

 Come be part of a lovely community in the heart of London in Shoreditch for a residency of 1-3 months at the Art / Earth / Tech London Hub.
 The flat has been entirely renovated by artists and is only 10min walk from Old Street Station ( Northern Line).
-A single room is available from the 1st of July and we are keen to welcome people who are open minded, into mindfulness and co-living.
+A single room is available from the 1st of August and we are keen to welcome people who are open minded, into mindfulness and co-living.
 Art / Earth / Tech is an international community who want to foster a weller wiser world.

 The residencies are open to people of all backgrounds, professions and ages.